rambabugupta/Machine_Learning_Churn_Prediction/README.md

 ### What It Does

 It will generate 'train.csv' and 'merged.csv' file. 'train.csv' file contains  all the transformed attribute.'merged.csv' contains values of 'train.csv' and labels information.
-Important : It transforms the 'machine_learning_challenge_order_data.csv'.
-So, keep that file at the location where you want to run python transform_data.py

 ### Transformed the attributes